geeky-sh/geeky-sh.github.io/_posts/2023-11-29-Email-Sender-Identity-Verification.md

 ## SPF
 **SPF** - **Sender Policy Framework** - helps providers validate the domain using which the email was sent.
 It provides a way for a provider to get the list of all the authenticated servers for the respective domain so that it can validated against the source data of the email.

-To explain the problem better with an example, let's say we create a new domain - `example.com` and we want to start sending emails using that domain (`help@example.com`) to a group of interested users, we would probably use third-party tools like sendgrid or mailchimp.
-Now, if we are doing this i.e sending an email from sendgrid using the email id - `help@example.com`, how will Email know that sendgrid is the authhorised sender to send emails on behalf of `help.example.com`?
-Adversely, if an attacker is using the a different domain (similar to sendgrid) to send emails on behalf of `example.com`, Gmail should be able to flag it as spam or reject it completely.
+To explain the problem better with an example, let's say we create a new domain - `example.com` and we want to start sending emails using that domain (`help@example.com`) to a group of interested users, we would probably use third-party tools like SendGrid or Mailchimp.
+Now, if we are doing this i.e. sending an email from SendGrid using the email id - `help@example.com`, how will Email know that Sendgrid is the authorized sender to send emails on behalf of `help.example.com`?
+Adversely, if an attacker is using a different domain (similar to SendGrid) to send emails on behalf of `example.com`, Gmail should be able to flag it as spam or reject it completely.
 How will it do that?

 To solve this SPF is implemented.
-What this does is that the domain - `example.com`, supplies the list of servers which are allowed to send emails.
+What this does is that the domain - `example.com`, supplies the list of servers that are allowed to send emails.
 This list is validated by the provider against the source of the email.
 This solution is implemented by adding a DNS record for `example.com` for the domain from which the email is sent.
-And since DNS record can only be added by the owner of the domain, the result of this activity will authenticate the sender.
+And since a DNS record can only be added by the owner of the domain, the result of this activity will authenticate the sender.

 ## DKIM
 **DKIM** - **Domain Keys Identified Mail** - provides the ability for a domain owner to sign the email using Asymmetric encryption.
 This is used to validate the identity of the sender.
 This works because the sender signs that email using the private keys that no one else has.
 On the receiving end, the provider validates the signature of the email using the public key for that domain.
 This key is accessible to everyone.
 If the validation is successful, we can say that the sender is an entity authorised the send emails on behalf of the domain `examople.com`.
 Again DNS record is used to store and get the public key of the domain.
-And since DNS record can only be added by the owner of the domain, the result of this activity will authenticate the identity of the sender.
+And since DNS records can only be added by the owner of the domain, the result of this activity will authenticate the identity of the sender.

 ## DMARC
-**DMARC** - **Domain-based Message Authentication Reporting and Conformance** - is a policy which lays out methods for providers on what to do after checking the domain's SPF and DKIM records.
+**DMARC** - **Domain-based Message Authentication Reporting and Conformance** - is a policy that lays out methods for providers on what to do after checking the domain's SPF and DKIM records.
 A domain owner can have no/relaxed/strict policy on what to do after the validation.
 Eg. A strict policy for both SPF and DKIM means that only if both the validations are successful should the DMARC validation be called as a success.
 Here are two examples of what the DNS might contain:

 ```
 v=DMARC1; p=quarantine; adkim=s; aspf=s;